Last updated on June 3rd, 2019 at 04:07 pm

 But, the consequences of combining drugs with fentanyl have proven to be deadly.

-Common Drugs Used With Fentanyl
+Which Drugs Are Commonly Used With Fentanyl?

 Drug dealers often mix fentanyl with heroin, cocaine, and other drugs to increase their potency.
 They then sell these mixtures to users, who may be unaware that the drugs they’re receiving contain fentanyl.
 This has been the case with many of the overdoses which involved fentanyl mixed with heroin and other substances.